adilsaju/ai-clustercreate-filler/README.md

-# Chrome Extension to Auto fill Ndx AI Cluster Creation page
+# Chrome Extension to Auto fill forms
 # Using Vanilla Javascript